AditiUmesh/namaste_react/Day6/Theory/Assignment.md

   A microservice architecture is a type of application architecture where the application is developed as a collection of services.
 It provides the framework to develop, deploy, and maintain microservices architecture diagrams and services independently.

 # Q. What is monolith architecture
   Monolith means composed all in one piece.
-The monolith application descries a single-tiered software application in which different components combined into single program from a single platform.
+The monolith application describes a single-tiered software application in which different components combined into single program from a single platform.
   Components can be: authorization, database,UI,notification

 # Q. What is the difference between monolith and microservice